cgroce2/frontend-nanodegree-mobile-portfolio/README.md

 Used a smaller/optimized version of pizzeria.jpg
 Optimized image sizes
-Used uncss to remove any unnecessary CSS selectors (bootstrap-grid) Moved to using Grunt to more easily make optimizations grunt-imageoptim --> optimized images grunt-uncss --> remove unnecessary CSS grunt-contrib-uglify --> Minify Javascript grunt-contrib-cssmin --> Minify CSS
+Used uncss to remove any unnecessary CSS selectors (bootstrap-grid)

+Additionally, I used Grunt to more easily make optimizations.

+grunt-imageoptim --> optimized images grunt-uncss --> remove unnecessary CSS grunt-contrib-uglify --> Minify Javascript grunt-contrib-cssmin --> Minify CSS
 Inlined a minified version of the critical CSS grunt-inline --> automate inlining of CSS

-Added a src/ folder to contain pre-minified files
+I also added a src/ folder to contain pre-minified files

 I moved the development versions of the HTML/CSS/Javascript files into a view/src directory and view/src/css, view/src/js subdirectories.
 The grunt tasks automate the process of minifying CSS and Javascript (grunt-contrib-uglify & grunt-contrib-cssmin), inlining the CSS (grunt-inline), inlining the HTML (grunt-contrib-htmlmin) and moving the release files into their final locations.